uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 The paradox about binary search trees is that they perform the worst when you give them ordered information, and are much better when it's random!
 In practice this situation can be avoided easily using some simple changes to the algorithm for adding nodes.

-{image file-path="img/topics/data-structures-for-searching-bad-tree.png" alt="A tree with only right branches."}
+{image file-path="img/topics/binary-search-tree-unbalanced-tree.png" alt="A binary search tree with only right branches."}

 ### How does this relate to binary search?